-Saint-Eustache is a town located west of Montreal on the north shore of the Rivière des Mille Îles.
-The town is home to historic buildings and landmarks, and is a popular summer destination.
+Saint-Eustache is an off-island suburb located west of Montreal on the north shore of the Rivière des Mille Îles.
+The City is home to historic buildings and landmarks, and is a popular summer destination.

 Saint-Eustache and Saint-Louis Streets